sweekson/hearts-client/README.md

 ### Create configuration file
 Run commands as following to create a configuration file for local game execution.
+PS.
+A configuration file can be created manually without preparing environment.

 ```
 npm run configure -- --mode local